 Step 3 - Enter podcast details

 In the Apple Podcasts window, complete the fields with your podcast's information.
 These details help listeners find and identify your podcast in Apple Podcasts.
-All fields are required by Apple Podcasts, except for visible Copyright information.
+All fields are required by Apple Podcasts, except for Language, Copyright, and Contact information.
 You may have to scroll down to see all the fields.

 Your podcast title